TopQuadrant/shacl/process.md

 export KEY=""
 ```

-or omit `$KEY`.
+or omit `$KEY` in the examples below.

 ### Dry run

 It is advisable to dry run the release:
 ```
-mvn release:clean release:prepare -DdryRun=true $KEY
+mvn release:clean release:prepare -DdryRun=true -Prelease $VER $KEY
 ```

 ### Check

-Look in `target/`
+Look in `target/`.

-You should see various files built.
+You should see various files built including thebinary ".bin.zip", the
+javadoc (which is only done in the release cycle), `sources`, `tests`
+and `test-sources`.
+The files should have been signed and `.asc` files
+created.

+If there is no javadoc jar or no `.asc` files, check you gave the
+`-Prelease` argument.

 It still says "SNAPSHOT" because the dry run does not change the version in POM.